Transition from Classical to Romantic music

-The transition from the classical period of European Art music, which lasted around 1750 to 1820, to Romantic music, which lasted around 1815 to 1910, took place in the eighteenth and nineteenth centuries.
-Composers began transitioning their compositional and melodic techniques into a new musical form which became known as the Romantic Era or Romanticism due to the implementation of lyrical melodies as opposed to the linear compositional style of Classical music.
+There was a transition from the Classical period of European Art music, which lasted around 1750 to 1820, to Romantic music, which lasted around 1800 to 1910.

 Contrast between Classical and Romantic styles

 Classical music was known for its clarity and regularity of structure, or "natural simplicity", thought of as an elegant international musical style with balanced four-bar phrases, clear-cut cadences, repetition, and sequence.
 Sonata form was the foundation for a large number of pieces which provided a foundation for the new era of Romanticism.

 Characterized by lyrical melodies, chromaticism and dissonance, and dramatic dynamics, the Romantic era evoked emotions assembled by sovereign story lines and nationalist marches reflecting change.
 New musical vocabulary began to further develop using terms like "dolce" or "dolente", in addition to enriched harmonic and rhythmic language.
-Orchestral forms like symphonic poem, choral symphony, and works for solo voice and orchestra, began to draw other art forms closer.
+Orchestral forms like the symphonic poem, choral symphony, and works for solo voice and orchestra, began to draw other art forms closer.

 Romantic music was a self-conscious break from the ideals of the Age of Enlightenment as well as a reaction to socio-political desire for greater human freedom from despotism.
 The movement sought to express the liberty, fraternity, and equality which writers such as Heinrich Heine and Victor Hugo artistically defended by creating new lyric poetry.
 There was a new surrender to nature, nostalgia for the past, a turn towards the mystical, new attention to national identity, interest in the autobiographical, and a general discontentment with musical formulas and conventions exercised in Classical compositions.
 Conductors became the central figures in orchestral performances, responsible for the sonic flow of larger pieces.

 Stages of the transition

 Sturm und Drang

-The Sturm und Drang or "storm and drive" was a proto-Romantic movement that helped establish the aesthetics of the Romantic era.
-Curated by Haydn, it contrasted with the simple pieces of the Classical era into obvious and dramatic emotionalism sought by Romantic composers.
+The Sturm und Drang or "storm and stress" was a proto-Romantic movement that helped establish the aesthetics of the Romantic era.
+The movement attracted a number of young intellectuals, with Johann Wolfgang von Goethe becoming one of its central figures.
+Sturm und Drang challenged Enlightenment ideals through emotional intensity and individual expression.
+Emerging in the 1760s, although it began with political concerns, it became most influential in literature and later impacted visual art and music.
+It contrasted with the simple pieces of the Classical era into obvious and dramatic emotionalism sought by Romantic composers.
 Composers such as Haydn were fond of having compositional work reflect the turbulent political climate.
 This led to the creation of the Farewell Symphony No. 45 in F♯ Minor, containing several characteristics of this transition through long slow adagio and sharp turns to exemplify the demands of wavering opinions and philosophical themes taking place socially.